Getting a Mortgage with a Poor Credit Score

 A County Court Judgement (CCJ) is a court order outlining that you owe money.

 It’s important to act quickly with a CCJ as you are able to make an appeal if you have proof of paying what is owed.
 If you pay back the money you owe within the first month of receiving the CCJ, this can be removed from your credit file.
+With this off your file, it will unlock access to more mortgage lenders.

 Top Tips